Women & Cannabis - A Growing Market

 Women have been making the majority of purchasing and healthcare decisions in American households for many years, it only stands to reason that women are looking for safer, more natural ways to cure what ails them and their families.
 According to the Anxiety and Depression Association of America, women are twice as likely as men to suffer from an anxiety disorder, and more likely to develop more than one mental disorder.
 This makes it easy to understand why Leafly reports, among their strains viewed more by women than men, uplifting sativa hybrids and calming high-CBD strains are at the top of the list.

 As Caregivers – Since the beginning of time, women have been the nurturers, the teachers, the caregivers.
 No one will fault the exhausted mother of a child with pediatric epilepsy after they see the remarkable improvements in the children who have spent the majority, if not all, of their lives suffering from these debilitating seizures.
-Whether helping a parent suffering from cancer, helping their spouse end an opiate addiction, or helping themselves to find the peace they so need and deserve, the legal cannabis industry is providing more options for women who so desperately want to ease the suffering of another or themselves.
+Whether helping a parent suffering from cancer, helping their spouse end an opiate addiction, or helping themselves to find the peace they so need and deserve, the legal herb industry is providing more options for women who so desperately want to ease the suffering of another or themselves.
 In fact, women all over the world are starting to discover the medicinal benefits of the healing herb and they don’t care how many laws they have to break in order to care for their loved ones.

 As Entrepreneurs – As a newly emerging industry, everyone is on the same playing field, so there’s no established glass-ceiling keeping women from reaching the top.
-In fact, in the cannabis industry, women hold 36% of CEO positions and 63% of other high-level positions according .
+In fact, in the herb industry, women hold 36% of CEO positions and 63% of other high-level positions according .
 This makes the rest of the business world pale in comparison with only 5% of top positions being held by women, and 25% in high-level positions.
 There is simply more opportunity for women in an emerging industry, and they are definitely cashing in with nothing standing their way.

 Whether it’s attributed to a brand-new industry emerging so quickly no one has had the opportunity to build the glass ceiling yet, or it’s simply women seeing the opportunity to flourish, women are making their presence known.
 Putting more time and effort into understanding their healthcare options, researching natural remedies, and standing up to defend their rights against antiquated government policies and out-dated social stigmas, women are leading the way to legalization.
 Just as women helped repeal alcohol prohibition, women today are tired of having their families destroyed by disease and addiction and refuse to have their hands-tied by unsympathetic lawmakers any longer.

-Women may be behind the curve in traditional industries and corporations historically run by men, but thanks to weed, women have an opportunity to blend the best of both worlds… taking care of the people we love and being successful in our careers.
+Women may be behind the curve in traditional industries and corporations historically run by men, but thanks to herb, women have an opportunity to blend the best of both worlds… taking care of the people we love and being successful in our careers.